envy/ssh2container/README.md

 This uses user, mount, IPC, PID and UTS namespaces, a tmpfs and a tiny rootfs (e.g. alpine linux) as a base image.
 It does not require root.
 Certain system calls are filtered with seccomp and capabilities are dropped with libcap.

 How to use
 ----------

 0. The code assumes that it is installed in /opt/ns and the rootfs is located in /opt/ns/rootfs.
 Also you need `libcap` and `libseccomp`.
 1. Download a rootfs from somewhere, e.g. find the alpine image on Dockerhub, click on latest and download the tar.gz.
 2. Extract the rootfs into a `rootfs` folder.
+3. Modify the defines in ns.c to point to the correct rootfs.
-3. Use `./modify-rootfs.sh` to install whatever you want into your base image.
+4. Use `./modify-rootfs.sh` to install whatever you want into your base image.
-4. Test by executing `ns`.
+5. Test by executing `ns`.
-5. Switch the login shell of some user to the `ns` binary.
+6. Switch the login shell of some user to the `ns` binary.

 FAQ